rlue/ryanlue.com/_posts/2017-04-12-protect-email-from-harvesting-bots.md

 <a class="email" href="{{ obfuscated_link }}">Contact</a>{% endraw %}
 ```

-Thus, a link to `mailto:pamela@baywatch.org` becomes `gro.hctawyab04%alemapA3%otliam`, which gets corrected at load time with the following JavaScript:
+Thus, a link to `mailto:pamela@baywatch.org` gets garbled into `gro.hctawyab04%alemapA3%otliam` in the final HTML file, and is corrected in-browser at load time with the following JavaScript:

 ```javascript
 var Contact = {};